1Password TOTP Alternative - Keep MFA Codes Separate

 The entire point of multi-factor authentication is that the factors are independent.
 "Something you know" (password) and "something you have" (TOTP token) are supposed to be in different places.
 If your password manager stores both, a single breach compromises both factors simultaneously.

 - One vault, one breach.
-If someone gets into your 1Password vault — through a compromised master password, a device exploit, or a social engineering attack — they have your passwords and your TOTP codes.
-There's no second line of defense.
+If someone gets into your 1Password vault, through a compromised master password, a device exploit, or a social engineering attack, they have your passwords and your TOTP codes.
+There is no second line of defense.

 - Phishing resistance drops.
 A phishing page that captures your 1Password autofill gets both the password and the TOTP code in the same action.
 Separate factors mean a phishing attack has to compromise two different systems.